Aaditi778/airflow_dags/extraction/customer_care_emails/README.md

      priority_level TEXT
    );
    ```
-   3.Validate
+   -Validate
-    Run the DAG again.
-The validate_schema task will check that the CSV headers match the YAML.
+      -Run the DAG again.
+      -The validate_schema task will check that the CSV headers match the YAML.
-    If mismatched, it will raise an error so you know to fix either the CSV or the YAML.
+      -If mismatched, it will raise an error so you know to fix either the CSV or the YAML.

- Rerunning with New CSV Drops
+ -Rerunning with New CSV Drops
-   Place the new CSV
+   -Place the new CSV
-   Copy the new file into:
+   -Copy the new file into:
-   **extraction/customer_care_emails/sample_data/customer_care_emails_sample.csv**
+   `extraction/customer_care_emails/sample_data/customer_care_emails_sample.csv`
-   Overwrite the old one, or keep multiple versions with different names if you want history.
+   -Overwrite the old one, or keep multiple versions with different names if you want history.

 Clear old DAG runs